Yandex Cloud

 You can only use one type of access to the load balancer at a time: ingress.alb.yc.io/external-ipv4-address or ingress.alb.yc.io/internal-ipv4-address.

-• http: HTTP/1.1, default
+• http: HTTP/1.1.
+This is a default value.

-• http2: HTTP/2
+• http2: HTTP/2.

-• grpc: gRPC
+• grpc: gRPC.

 • ingress.alb.yc.io/transport-security: Encryption protocol for connections between the load balancer and backends.